Table of contents

 Another alternative to consider is Zoho Desk.
 Zoho Desk offers omnichannel support – streamlining all your support channels like phone, email, live chat, social media, and SMS.
 It also provides agent productivity tools, such as automation and performance metrics, to help your team work more efficiently.

 However, Zoho Desk’s user interface is not user-friendly.
-The learning curve is steep, and takes extensive training to get used to the platform.
-Furthermore, despite a variety of integrations, some users have reported difficulty with integrations which often runs into technical errors.
+The learning curve is steep, and it takes extensive training to get used to the platform.
+Furthermore, despite a variety of integrations, some users have reported difficulty with integrations, which often run into technical errors.

 Zoho Desk Pricing Plans